Discover the different ways you will learn throughout the academic year.

 If you have any concerns about your personal data, you can contact our Data Protection Officer.
 Email firstname.lastname@example.org.

-If increased social distancing measures are put in place
+If social distancing measures increase

 We will always prioritise the health and safety of students and staff, and will adhere to government advice – this may mean that changes to teaching have to be made in response to the Covid-19 pandemic if necessary.